U.S. business group says retaliation rising in China amid trade war

 No new talks have been scheduled, and a sterner tone from Beijing has suggested that negotiations may be unlikely to resume soon.

-China’s Foreign Ministry said on Tuesday foreigh investors remained enthusiastic about China, following Trump’s claim that his tariffs were causing companies to move production away from the world’s second-largest economy.
-(Reporting by Michael Martina; Additional reporting by Ben Blanchard; Editing by Nick Macfie)
+China’s Foreign Ministry said on Tuesday foreign investors remained enthusiastic about China, following Trump’s claim that his tariffs were causing companies to move production away from the world’s second-largest economy.

+Reporting by Michael Martina; Additional reporting by Ben Blanchard; Editing by Nick Macfie